 UNM is insured by the State of New Mexico Property Certificate of Coverage.
 UNM is not insured by the National Flood Insurance Program.
 The policy of insurance is "all-risk", subject to exclusions.
 "Flood" is not an exclusion.
 Some property is excluded, but primary buildings and property are not.
-Coverage includes money and securities, valuable papers, and vehicles, now existing or hereafter acquired, owned by the Governmental Entity, in the care, custody and control of the Governmental Entity has assumed liability prior to loss wherever situated, not otherwise excluded.
+Coverage includes money and securities, valuable papers, and vehicles, now existing or hereafter acquired, owned by the Governmental Entity, in the care, custody and control of the Governmental Entity for which the Governmental Entity is legally liable, or for which the Governmental Entity has assumed liability prior to loss wherever situated, not otherwise excluded.
 The Public Property Reserve Fund covers against all risks of direct physical loss or damage not otherwise excluded occurring during the period of the Certificate to covered property, including the expense of removal of debris of covered property damaged by a covered peril.

-Educational and Outreach Capabilities Educational and Outreach capabilities refer to programs and methods already in place that can be used to implement mitigation activities and communicate hazard-related information.
+Educational and Outreach CapabilitiesEducational and Outreach capabilities refer to programs and methods already in place that can be used to implement mitigation activities and communicate hazard-related information.